praxis-app/praxis/README.md

 npm run build:frontend
 ```

-Docker Buildx uses the pinned Rust and Node images.
+Builds use the pinned Rust and Node images.
 The backend targets `linux/amd64`, including on ARM Macs.
 Each build updates the tracked artifact and its `.source-checksum`.
 Include those files in your release.

 ## Docker and deployment